Written by Shannon,

 Traditional treatment methods

-While OTC options may be helpful if you are just starting to come to terms with your anxiety, they may not always be the most effective option for some people.
+While OTC options may be helpful if you are just starting to deal with your anxiety, they may not always be the most effective option for some people.
 Here are some more traditional methods of treatment, like prescription anxiety medication and therapy.

 Antidepressants such as SSRIs (selective serotonin reuptake inhibitors) are some of the most commonly prescribed classes of medications for anxiety, but these are not your only options.